If you're interviewing for a competitive role, there is a good chance you'll face the question “Tell me about a time you had a conflict at work”.

 Practice common interview questions 1-to-1 with top ex-interviewers

-How to answer “Tell me about a time you had a conflict”
+How to answer “Tell me about a time you had a conflict at work”

 Okay, let’s see what interviewers are looking for and what you need to know in order to ace this question.
 We’ve distilled all of it into five key points.
 Read and absorb them, and then we’ll show you some example answers.